Spives-Inc/spives-be-node/README.md

 10. Database Security:
     * Secure your database connections.
 Use strong passwords and restrict access.
     * Avoid using default database credentials.

+## Git commit message types

+1. *feat:* Introducing new features or significant improvements.
+2. *fix:* Bug fixes that resolve issues in your code.
+3. *docs:* Updates or additions to documentation.
+4. *style:* Cosmetic changes that don't affect code functionality (like formatting).
+5. *refactor:* Code changes that neither fix a bug nor add a feature but improve structure.
+6. *test:* Everything about testing - adding or fixing tests.
+7. *chore:* Routine tasks or updates to the build process.
+8. *perf:* Enhancements that improve performance.
+9. *ci:* Modifications related to CI/CD processes.
+10. *build:* Changes affecting the build system or external dependencies.
+11. *revert:* Undoing previous changes.

 ## Contribution